-By Valerie Lopez, FIU Film Studies student
+By Valerie Lopez, FIU Film Studies writer

 Gabriel Rhenals is a passionate Miami-based filmmaker whose first feature, For My Sister, will be screened at FIU on October 9th in GC 140 at 7PM.
 He’s worked on several award-winning short films and only a few years after our first Five Questions Interview with him, he’s returned to discuss his debut feature-length film.
 We talk with Gabriel about the process of shooting For My Sister, filming on a phone camera, and his interest in social issues.